lowest numbered MX record points to localhost

 # /etc/init.d/mysql restart

-and you should be able to connect mysql server:
+and you should be able to connect to your mysql server:

 # mysql